 Respect is a very powerful tool for motivating people to get things done (employees, friends, family members, social groups, or anyone, really).
-On the other hand, a lack of respect is a good way to foster silent dissent and subversion, which will cripple your process efficiencies.
+On the other hand, a lack of respect is a good way to foster dissent and subversion, which will cripple your process efficiencies.
 Employees who feel respected are more likely to go above and beyond to help your organization.

 4) A leadership model worth emulating.

 According to a Dale Carnegie Institute survey, 80% of employees who are dissatisfied with their immediate supervisor are disengaged.
 Fostering an environment of senior leaders who live the values of the business daily and adhere to the practices they espouse is a sure way to garner belief in management that will get the troops on board.